• Skip to primary navigation

 3. Remove the bowl from the bain-marie or water bath.
 Whisk the egg mixture with an electric or stand mixer for 10-15 minutes until the volume is tripled and the ribbon stage is achieved.
 Just lift a small amount of batter with the whisk.
 The ribbon stage is reached if the batter falls and the pattern maintains its shape for at least 3-4 seconds.

-4. Sift the flour in a few additions and gently mix with a rubber spatula, working from the bottom to the top, slightly rotating the bowl.
+4. Sift the flour in a few additions, then gently mix with a rubber spatula, working from the bottom up, slightly rotating the bowl.
 Pour the batter into the prepared pan and bake until golden brown for 25 to 30 minutes.
-Check the doneness of the cake with a toothpick or a cake tester: it should come out clean out of the center of the cake.
+Check the cake's doneness with a toothpick or cake tester: it should come out clean from the center of the cake.

-5. Let it cool for 10 minutes in the switched oven (keep the door slightly open using a wooden spoon) to prevent deflating the sponge cake.
+5. Let it cool for 10 minutes in the switched-off oven (keep the door slightly open with a wooden spoon) to prevent the sponge cake from deflating.
 Remove the sponge from the oven, and let it cool in the tin for 5-10 minutes.
 Then, remove it from the pan by flipping it upside down and cool it on a wire rack for 10 minutes.
-Turn the cake back and allow to cool completely.
+Turn the cake back and allow it to cool completely.

-6. To make the Chantilly cream, chill the bowl of a stand mixer and the whisk attachment in the freezer for 10 minutes.
+6. To make the Chantilly cream, chill the bowl and whisk attachment of a stand mixer in the freezer for 10 minutes.
 Pour the cold heavy cream into the bowl and beat at low speed for a minute.
-Continue to beat, reaching the soft peaks.
+Continue beating until soft peaks form.

 7. Add icing sugar and continue whisking.
-Gradually speed up the mixer and beat the cream through medium to stiff peaks.
+Gradually increase the mixer speed and beat the cream to medium to stiff peaks.
 Check the cream's consistency every 3-5 seconds to avoid over-whisking.
 Cover the bowl with plastic wrap and refrigerate until ready to assemble the cake.

-8. To assemble the cake, use a serrated knife to cut the sponge cake horizontally into three equally thick layers.
+8. To assemble the cake, use a serrated knife to cut the sponge cake into three equal layers.
 Strain canned peaches and let them drain on a paper towel.
-Then, cut peaches into small cubes of about ½ inches (about 1 cm).
+Then cut peaches into small cubes about ½ inch (1 cm) each.
 Reserve the syrup.

-9. Warm up dulce de leche in a bain marine or water bath.
+9. Warm up the dulce de leche in a bain-marie or a water bath.
 Break the meringue into medium and large enough pieces (you will need both sizes of the crushed meringue).

 12. Place the third cake layer and cover the top and sides of the cake with the cream.
 Top the entire cake with the crushed pieces of meringue.
 Decorate the top of the cake with the remaining peach slices.
 Refrigerate for at least 3-4 hours.